-Nanoscience is an interdisciplinary field at the border between physics, chemistry, and biochemistry.
-The manipulation of matter on the nanoscale (~10nm) offers new opportunities to solve scientific challenges in the modern world.
+Nanoscience is an interdisciplinary field at the border between physics, chemistry, materials science, and biochemistry.
+The manipulation of matter on the nanoscale offers new opportunities to solve scientific challenges in the modern world.

-The Nanoscience program in Groningen works with small groups of students, training them to perform cutting edge research in this highly challenging field.
-The application of nanoscience to solve problems in today's society requires the fundamental understanding of the interplay between physical, chemical, and some times biological processes.
+The Nanoscience program in Groningen works with small groups of students, training them to perform cutting-edge research in this highly challenging field.
+The application of nanoscience to solve problems in today's society requires a fundamental understanding of the interplay between physical, chemical, and sometimes biological processes.
 Questions that can be addressed in the field of nanoscience include: Can we build 100x cheaper solar cells?
 Can we make a computer working similarly to the brain?
 Can we control quantum properties on the nanoscale for useful applications?
+Can we use nanofabrication of matter to design materials with emergent properties?
+Can we mimic biological systems to achieve novel material properties?
 Can we make computers using spin instead of electrons?

 Selective Master's degree program

 This is a selective Master's program, welcoming a diverse collection of students from all over the world.
 An on-site interview is part of the selection procedure.
 The selected students form a small and tightly bound cohort and receive ample attention from and interaction with our professors.

 Admitted students are awarded scholarships tailored to their specific and individual situation.
 The aim of the scholarship is that no admitted student will need to obtain a part-time job and can fully concentrate on their studies.